HL7/fhir-ipa/input/pagecontent/index.md

 ### Welcome to the International Patient Access API Specification

-This specification describes how an application acting on behalf of a patient can access information about the patient from an clinical records system using a FHIR based API.
+This specification describes how an application acting on behalf of a patient can access information about the patient from a clinical records system using a FHIR based API.
 The clinical records system may be supporting a clinical care provider (e.g. a hospital, or a general practitioner), or a health data exchange, including a national health record system.